 Young Minds - Help for self-harm.

 Our 24/7 Mental Health Helpline is available to members as soon as they join.
-Any member of Benenden in need of support can call the Mental Health Helpline on 0800 414 8247.
+Any member of Benenden Health in need of support can call the Mental Health Helpline on 0800 414 8247.
 Our face-to-face Mental Health Counselling Support is available after 6 months.